LattePandaTeam/Docs/content/delta_edition/os.md

 - Try Ubuntu without installing
 - Install Ubuntu

 Both options should work, but in this tutorial we choose 'Try Ubuntu without installing' option.
 Then the files will be loading.
-After a while, the following page should appear.
+After a while, the following picture should appear.

 !!!note
     During this process the screen may go black, please be patient.
-Do not do anything until your laptop displays the following screen.
+Do not do anything until your LattePanda displays the following screen.

 <center>![](/assets/images/ubuntu_desktop_install.jpg)</center>